 Best for: a simple portfolio, landing page, or personal site with no dynamic content.

 This is where most real sites land.
-Pro gives you multiple CMS collections, staging environments, site redirects, and access to add-ons like A/B testing and multiple locales.
+Pro gives you 150 pages, 10 CMS collections, 2,500 CMS items, 100 GB bandwidth, staging environment, and site redirects.

 If your site has a blog, a portfolio, a team page, or any combination of dynamic content — Pro is what you need.